gvwilson/sensibleadventures/misc/bear-02.md

 ## Snow

-Prince Lormay and Sergeant Gyalpa stayed on horseback until they were over the crest of the hill, where the sergeant reined in Bucket so that the prince could slide off her back.
+Prince Thokmay and Sergeant Gyalpa stayed on horseback until they were over the crest of the hill, where the sergeant reined in Bucket so that the prince could slide off her back.
 "She'll never be able to carry both of us, will you, girl?" the prince said, speaking to